privefl/advr38book/docs/good-practices.md

 # Open the file in RStudio
 usethis::edit_file("~/AppData/Roaming/RStudio/templates/default.R")
 ```
-For example, you can add the following comments to `default.R`.
+For example, you can add the following comments to `default.R`:

 ``` r
 ######################################################################